-Currently under contract with the University of Michigan Press
+Full manuscript accepted with revisions; under contract with the University of Michigan Press

-Contrary to expectations that they would be excluded for being “beyond the pale,” far-right parties in Western Europe participated in 21 governments between 1994-2017.
+Contrary to expectations that they would be excluded for being “beyond the pale,” far-right parties in Western Europe participated in 21 governments from 1994-2017.
 Because allying with the far right offers major mainstream-right parties a better opportunity to maximize their goals, the latter treat the far right as they would any other party; they prioritize office and policy, rather than concerns about Indeed, the far right has been included in coalition after nearly 60% of elections when it could contribute to a right-wing majority government.
 Cases of far-right exclusion, in turn, can overwhelmingly be explained whether the far right’s seats would help the mainstream right form a coalition, and not a principled desire to keep the far right in opposition.

 By examining 19 case studies of coalition formation in Austria and the Netherlands, I show that the far right is willing to support the mainstream right’s policy goals in exchange for immigration restrictions, while other coalition options would require the mainstream right to make more policy compromises.
 I extend my argument to other responses and to other cases: I show how the mainstream parties regularly adopted anti-immigration rhetoric during periods of “exclusion,” though only when doing so was in their strategic interest, and I demonstrate how the logic of mainstream party goals holds in majoritarian systems (the UK and France).